bkneis/lazyaws/README.md

 4. **Write tests**

-   Implement the narrow interface in your test file and use table-driven tests.
+   Implement the narrow interface directly in the test file and use table-driven tests.
 See `s3_test.go` or `lambda_test.go` as reference.

-### Example prompt for Claude
+### Prompt for Claude Code

-If you're using Claude Code, the following prompt will implement a new provider end-to-end:

 ```
 Add a lazyaws provider for <ServiceName>.